johndbigboi/Muscle-Farm/README.md

 <strong>Register an account,login & logout:</strong>

-* <strong>Plan: 📝</strong>  The user needs to register first to enter the website to have full access of all recipes and be able to submit, edit and delete recipes.
-User needs email, username and password to register. for password stored in the database it needs to be properly hash for safety feature.
+* <strong>Plan: 📝</strong>  The user needs to register first to enter the website to have full access to all recipes and be able to submit, edit and delete recipes.
+User needs email, username and password to register.
+For password stored in the database it needs to be properly hashed for safety feature.

-* <strong>Implementation: 🏭</strong>  The user registers email should be in the proper format.
-Usernames will be check if had a duplicate within the database, using flash message to alert if its already exist. password need to match the repeat password.
-Upon passing all the required field all will be stored in the database.
+* <strong>Implementation: 🏭</strong>  The users' registered email should be in the proper format.
+Usernames will be checked to see if there is a duplicate within the database, using flash messages to alert if it already exists.
+Passwords need to match the repeat password.
+Upon passing all the required fields all will be stored in the database.
 From the Python Libraries, need to import <strong>session</strong> for the user login and <strong>bcrypt</strong> for passwords.

-* <strong>Test: 🧪</strong> To test this feature, i had to create several accounts in order to test the registration process as planned, checking the values were passed & stored in the database.
-Using the registered account, by logging in and out are succesfully.
+* <strong>Test: 🧪</strong> To test this feature, I had to create several accounts in order to test the registration process as planned, checking the values were passed & stored in the database.
+Using the registered account, by logging in and out was found to be succesful.

-* <strong>Result: 🏆</strong> The test passed as the created test user accounts stored in the database with encrypted passwords and the user can login and log out into session without problems.
+* <strong>Result: 🏆</strong> The test passed as the created test user accounts are stored in the database with encrypted passwords and the user can login and log out of sessions without problems.

 * <strong>Verdict: ✅</strong>  This test has passed based on the above criteria and notes.